 We are a fabless semiconductor company that designs, develops, and markets proprietary, advanced analog and mixed-signal semiconductors.
-We currently offer products that serve multiple markets, including flat panel televisions, wireless communications, telecommunications equipment, general consumer products, notebook computers, and set top boxes, among others.
+We offer products that serve multiple markets, including flat panel televisions, wireless communications, telecommunications equipment, general consumer products, notebook computers, and set top boxes, among others.
 We believe that we differentiate ourselves by offering solutions that are more highly integrated, smaller in size, more energy efficient, more accurate with respect to performance specifications and, consequently, more cost-effective than many competing solutions.
-We plan to continue to introduce additional new products within our existing product families, as well as in new product categories.
+We plan to continue to introduce new products within our existing product families, as well as in new innovative product categories.

-We operate in the cyclical semiconductor industry where there is seasonal demand for certain of our products.
-We are not and will not be immune from current and future industry downturns, but we have targeted product and market areas that we believe have the ability to offer above average industry performance over the long term.
+We operate in the cyclical semiconductor industry where there is seasonal demand for certain products.
+We are not and will not be immune from current and future industry downturns, but we have targeted product and market areas that we believe have the ability to offer above average industry performance.